givemepower8/reactOnStackBlitz/README.md

 ## Roadmap

-This is a expirentment app to try out the features of stackBlitz, google firebase, react, etc.
+This is a experiment app to try out the features of stackBlitz, google firebase, react, etc.

 [Firebase console](https://console.firebase.google.com/)